 Vitamins.
 Folate may be prescribed to help the body make more RBCs.

 Fluids.
-Dehydration can cause the cells to sickle more easily.
+Fluid loss (dehydration) can cause the cells to sickle more easily.
 Children with sickle cell should drink plenty of fluids to prevent dehydration.

 Blood transfusions.
 These are often needed to: